Scalping: Colonial invasion by Europeans

 Officials in the English colonies of Connecticut and Massachusetts offered bounties for the heads of killed Indians, and later for just their scalps during the Pequot War.
 Connecticut authorities specifically reimbursed Mohegans for killing Pequot tribespeople in 1637.
 Four years later, the Dutch colony of New Amsterdam offered bounties for the heads of Raritans.
-In 1643, the Iroquois attacked a group of Wyandot fur traders and French carpenters near Montreal, killing and scalping three Frenchmen.
+In 1643, the Haudenosaunee attacked a group of Wendat fur traders and French carpenters near Montreal, killing and scalping three Frenchmen.

 Bounties for Indian captives or their scalps appeared in the legislation of several English colonies during the Susquehannock War (1675–77).
 The New England Colonies offered bounties to white settlers and Narragansett people in 1675 during King Philip's War.
 By 1692, New France also paid their native allies for scalps of their enemies.
 In 1697, on the northern frontier of Massachusetts colony, white settler Hannah Duston killed ten of her Abenaki captors during her nighttime escape, presented their ten scalps to the Massachusetts General Court and was rewarded with bounties for two men, two women, and six children, even though colonial authorities had rescinded the law authorizing scalp bounties six months earlier.
-There were six colonial wars with New England and the Iroquois Confederacy fighting New France and the Wabanaki Confederacy over a 75-year period, starting with King William's War in 1688.
+There were six colonial wars with New England and the Haudenosaunee Confederacy fighting New France and the Wabanaki Confederacy over a 75-year period, starting with King William's War in 1688.
 All sides scalped victims, including noncombatants, during this frontier warfare.
 Bounty policies originally intended only for Native American scalps were extended to enemy colonists.

 Massachusetts created a scalp bounty during King William's War in July 1689, and continued doing so during Queen Anne's War in 1703.
 During Father Rale's War (1722–1725), on August 8, 1722, Massachusetts put a bounty on native families, paying 100 pounds sterling for the scalps of male Indians aged 12 and over, and 50 pounds sterling for women and children.
 Ranger John Lovewell is known to have conducted scalp-hunting expeditions, the most famous being the Battle of Pequawket in New Hampshire.